-When she’s not scrutinising the gender balance of media governance boards, Miranda can be found out and about in the wilds of the Scottish Borders or curled up with a book (and a cat) in front of the fire.
+When she’s not scrutinising the gender balance of media governance boards, Miranda can be found out and about in the wilds of the Scottish Borders or curled up with a book (and a cat) (and now also a dog).

 You can get in touch with Miranda at firstname.lastname@example.org.

-Jessie has a background in third sector funding and capacity building.
-She also has experience of political campaigning and activism and is passionate about finding ways for this space to be more accessible.
+Jessie has a background in third sector funding and capacity building, with a particular interest in participative approaches to grantmaking.
+She also has years of experience of grassroots political campaigning and activism, and is passionate about finding ways for this space to be more inclusive.

 You can contact Jessie on email@example.com.

 Maxine is Engender’s Communications and Administration Assistant.
-She works on Engender’s publications and social media, as well as membership, podcasting, events and admin support.
-She tweets at @EngenderScot and keeps our followers up-to-date on Facebook, and also writes our awesome weekly newsletter to Engender members, Friday Feminist Five.
+She works on Engender’s publications and social media, as well as membership, governance, events and admin support.
+She tweets at @EngenderScot and keeps our followers up-to-date on Facebook, and also writes our awesome weekly newsletter Friday Feminist Five.

 When she’s not haunting the hallways of feminist twitter, Maxine can be usually be found questing in the wilds of Skyrim, eating pizza, or rereading her favourite graphic novels, surrounded by towers of unread books.